nekablair/Team-Alpha-Vets-Hackathon/README.md

 ## Well-Scoped MVP
 Our well-scoped Minimum Viable Product (MVP) includes the following features:

-- Form-based search functionality to locate equine therapy services based on state or zip code
+- Form-based search functionality to locate equine therapy services based on state or zip code.
+(Home page)
-- Display of equine therapy provider information, including contact details and available services
+- Connect veterans to veteran friendly equine therapy services outside the VA.
+Display of equine therapy provider information, including contact details and available services.
+(Resources page)
-- Connection with VA funding resources for eligible veterans and 3rd party providers
+- Connection with VA funding resources for eligible veterans and 3rd party providers.
+Show the forms necessary for a nonprofit/provider to fill out either VA forms API or downloadable pdf.
+(Providers Page)
-- Intuitive user interface for a seamless user experience
+- Intuitive user interface for a seamless user experience.

 ---
 ### Other Architectures Considered

+During the planning phase, our team carefully evaluated various architectures to determine the best fit for The Equine Therapy App.

+Monolithic Architecture: This traditional architecture approach would involve building the entire application as a single, interconnected unit.
+However, we decided against this architecture due to its limited scalability and potential difficulties in maintenance and future enhancements.

+Microservices Architecture: We explored the possibility of adopting a microservices architecture, where the application would be divided into smaller, loosely coupled services.
+Each service would handle a specific functionality, such as user management, therapy provider search, and VA funding connection.
+While this architecture provides flexibility and scalability, we realized it might introduce complexity during the initial development phase.

+Serverless Architecture: We also discussed a serverless architecture using cloud-based services like AWS Lambda or Azure Functions.
+This architecture would allow us to focus on developing individual functions without worrying about server management.
+However, we decided against it as it might introduce additional overhead and dependencies on specific cloud platforms.

+After careful consideration, we chose the <strong> MVC (Model-View-Controller) architecture </strong> as the most suitable option for our application.
+This architecture separates the application into three main components: the model, which represents the data and business logic; the view, responsible for the user interface; and the controller, which handles the communication between the model and view.

+By adopting the MVC architecture, we ensure clear separation of concerns, maintainability, and extensibility of our application.
+It also allows for easier testing and collaboration among team members, facilitating efficient development and deployment processes.